 Other organizations working to conserve forested land in the Chignecto Isthmus include provincial and federal agencies, Canadian Parks and Wilderness Society, Community Forests International, Cumberland Wilderness and the Atlantic Wildlife Institute.

 “The Atlantic Wildlife Institute is pleased to partner with NCC’s WildPaths Maritimes project.
 We feel it is necessary to document wildlife activity and find ways to help protect wild spaces that will allow our native species to freely move within their ranges,” says Pam Novak, director of Wildlife Care at Atlantic Wildlife Institute.
-“Without appropriate natural spaces for breeding, foraging and migration stop overs, wildlife and environmental health will deteriorate.”
+“Without appropriate natural spaces for breeding, foraging and migration stopovers, wildlife and environmental health will deteriorate.”

-Protecting a wilderness corridor and habitat connectivity on the Chignecto Isthmus is essential to allow healthy renewal of populations, especially with greater migration expected due to climate change.
+Protecting a wilderness corridor and habitat connectivity on the Chignecto Isthmus is essential to allow for the healthy renewal of populations, especially with greater migration expected due to climate change.
 If the narrow border area is further fragmented by roads and development, wildlife populations in Nova Scotia will decline over the long term due to isolation from other populations in eastern North America.

 As part of the WildPaths project, Dalhousie University researchers are conducting detailed surveys on foot and by car along Highways 15, 16, 134 in New Brunswick, and Highways 104, 366, 6, 204 in Nova Scotia.
 The research will help identify where wildlife are most frequently interacting with roads and where solutions such as wildlife tunnels may be helpful.

 The results submitted by Dalhousie researchers and volunteers will also be used to identify key areas for conservation.
-Anyone wishing to volunteer with the WildPaths Maritimes project on the Chignecto Isthmus is encouraged to contact NCC's Fredericton office at 1-877-231-4400.
+Anyone wishing to volunteer with the WildPaths Maritimes project on the Chignecto Isthmus is encouraged to contact the NCC’s Fredericton office at 1-877-231-4400.